celery/celery/docs/getting-started/brokers/rabbitmq.rst

 .. note::

-    If you're getting `nodedown` errors after installing and using :program:`rabbitmqctl` then this blog post can help you identify the source of the problem:
+    If you're getting `nodedown` errors after installing and using :command:`rabbitmqctl` then this blog post can help you identify the source of the problem:

         http://somic.org/2009/02/19/on-rabbitmqctl-and-badrpcnodedown/